 It may sound silly but install those ones you just slide the loo roll on and off.
-Something so simple and easy will help a lot.
+Something so simple and easy is great if dexterity is on the decline.

 These can really help for obvious reasons- much less rootling around in the back of dark cupboards!

-Increasingly essential particularly for ready meals or for heating small amounts of food.
-Big buttons and easy to read dials/instructions.
+A microwave oven is increasingly essential particularly for ready meals or for heating small amounts of food.
+Choose one with big buttons and easy to read dials/instructions.

-A useful idea is to have a single hard floor surface throughout the home (e.g. wood, with no threshold to trip over); this is particularly helpful for mobility for someone living with Dementia or Alzheimer’s, as changes in floor surfaces can be confusing and cause stumbling.
-And to be really practical, if there are regular accidents in the bedroom or kitchen, a hard surface is much easier to clean than a carpet.
+Changes in floor surfaces can be confusing and cause stumbling.
+And if there are accidents in the bedroom or kitchen, a hard surface is much easier to clean than a carpet.

 Though not directly about preventing falls at home – there are lots of fantastic gadgets and gizmos on offer to help make cooking and eating safer.